Elderly man charged with bludgeoning puppies to death - The Scoop

 The defendant, Hj Md Tahir Hj Nudin, allegedly tied the puppies in a rice sack and beat them to death with the handle of an axe.

 Deputy Public Prosecutor Dk Didi-Nuraza Pg Abdul Latiff said the incident occurred on March 31 near a house in Kg Sungai Orok.
-Footage of the gruesome act quickly spread on social media leading to several members of the public filing police reports.
+Footage of the gruesome act quickly spread on social media leading to several concerned netizens to file police reports.

 The accused has yet to enter a plea but faces up to five years in jail if convicted.